tcsenpai/hmacrypt/README.md

 # hmacrypt
-encryption / decryption using RSA deterministic Key Derivation from password+hmac_secret by an hardware key.
+encryption / decryption / signing / verifying using RSA and ECDSA a deterministic Key Derivation from password+hmac_secret by an hardware key.

 ## Requirements (BEFORE everything else) & Credits